livun/bouvet-asset-hub/docs/features.md

 - As a user, I want to see previous loans in a seperate table, so that I can removed them from Loans table, but I still have the opportunity to track history
     - [Sequence: View Loan History](./sequence-diagrams/read-loan.md#view-loan-history)

+## Epic: Other
+### Categories
+`Add new category`
+-	As a user, I want to add a new category

 ### Notifications
 `Send notification`
 - As a user, I want there to be an automatic email sent out to the employee when it's time to return the asset
     - [Sequence: Notification](./sequence-diagrams/notification.md#notify-employee-when-loan-is-due-to-be-delivered)

+### Access Control
+`Authentication and Authorization`
+-	As a system, I want the users to be authenticated and authorized to access data and perform actions.

+### External system
+`Notifying Xledger`
+-	As a system, I want there to be sent of an API call to the external system, Xledger when an employee is connected to a new asset, so that Xledger can automatically do cost accounting